walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-ios/README.md

 ten minutes, approvals after 60 seconds, and neither is persisted.
 Reader/key checks remain in the SDK.
 A local receipt does not confirm the reader's verification result.

-The journey displays Device Engagement as an accessible QR code, retrieves over the available Bluetooth Low Energy method, and presents authentication scope, signature validity, certificate-path, revocation, optional RICAL, and product-trust evidence as separate facts.
+The journey offers QR and NFC engagement with available retrieval methods, then presents authentication scope, signature validity, certificate-path, revocation, optional RICAL, and product-trust evidence as separate facts.
 It exposes reader-stated purpose and retention intent, supports per-document credential and element selection, and obtains fresh consent for repeated exchanges.
 Bluetooth authorization, app settings, lifecycle, screen-awake, and temporary brightness behavior stay in the iOS host and are restored on exit.

+The ready screen prioritizes the full QR within the available space. **Prepare sharing** is a single
+switch: off means review each request; on means review, approve, then reconnect.
+Selecting the mode does not authorize disclosure.
+The same switch is available in Nearby sharing settings.
+Once armed, the reader and expiry countdown stay visible, and **Approved data** opens the already reviewed selection.
+Cancel stays separate from scrolling content.
+Short screens and larger text retain scrolling for secondary controls; landscape places the QR beside the controls.

 QR rendering remains a private demo-package concern rather than a Wallet SDK API.
 The native app uses the pinned ZXing-C++ dependency for Device Engagement only.
 It accepts bounded ASCII `mdoc:`